0xtmax/0xtmax.github.io/assets/attack-defence-course.md

 - Movement and escalation
 - Attacking Kerberos, trusts, and related systems
 - Post-exploitation, evasion, and cleanup
+- A Full Mind map of AD Hacking
 </div>

 <div class="ad-module">

-## 🧱 Module 1: Active Directory Basics
+## 🧱 Phase 1: Active Directory Basics

 **Definition:** Active Directory (AD) is Microsoft’s centralized domain management system that authenticates and authorizes users and computers.